Jimmy Savile scandal: Lord Patten backs BBC independence

 Police have launched a criminal investigation into Savile.
 They have described him as a predatory sex offender and believe he may have abused many people - including young girls - over a 40-year period.

-Since the claims about Savile came to light, charities say they have seen an increase in the number of people calling their helplines about sexual abuse inflicted many years ago.'Out of touch'
+Since the claims about Savile came to light, charities say they have seen an increase in the number of people calling their helplines about sexual abuse inflicted many years ago.

 Mrs Miller told MPs last week that the BBC was taking the sexual abuse allegations against Savile very seriously and welcomed its decision to set up three independent inquiries.